Laurence J. Rittenband: Notable cases

 His legal career spanned 60 years, during which he presided over several much publicized cases, including Elvis Presley's divorce, Marlon Brando's child-custody battle, a paternity suit against Cary Grant, the Billionaire Boys Club murder trial of Joe Hunt, and the criminal proceedings against Roman Polanski.

-A Los Angeles Times story about Rittenband entitled "Laurence J. Rittenband, 81, Shows an Unorthodox Style: Crusty Judge Rules His Court With Iron Hand" described controversy around the judge's conduct during the Hunt case.
+A Los Angeles Times story about Rittenband, entitled "Laurence J. Rittenband, 81, Shows an Unorthodox Style: Crusty Judge Rules His Court With Iron Hand," described the controversy around the judge's conduct during the Hunt case.
 The story said Hunt's defense team had a host of complaints against Rittenband, who put a gag order on one of Hunt's defense attorneys after they publicly criticized his actions.
-In response, lawyers Arthur Barens and Richard Chier moved for mistrial on the basis of judicial misconduct.
+In response, lawyers Arthur Barens and Richard Chier moved for a mistrial on the basis of judicial misconduct.

 Rittenband once vowed to remain on the bench until Polanski was behind bars, but retired in 1989, when he was 83 years old.
-Rittenband issued an arrest warrant for Polanski when he fled in 1978; Polanski was arrested in September 2009 in Switzerland, while traveling to a film festival there, but was later released and allowed to return to France.
+Rittenband issued an arrest warrant for Polanski after he fled in 1978; Polanski was arrested in September 2009 in Switzerland, while traveling to attend a film festival there, but was later released and allowed to return to France.

 The 2008 documentary Roman Polanski: Wanted and Desired attacks Judge Rittenband for both his private life and his handling of the Polanski case.
-He was removed from the case in February 1978 after a complaint filed by Polanski's attorney and supported by the prosecutor in the case, as attested by both in individual interviews in the documentary.
+He was removed from the case in February 1978 after a complaint was filed by Polanski's attorney and supported by the prosecutor in the case, as attested by both in individual interviews in the documentary.

 Shortly after Polanski fled, Rittenband denied he ever did anything that the 2008 documentary would go on to allege, by issuing the following statement: